 Using More Water-Based Inks

 Aqueous inks are made with water rather than solvents or petroleum-based chemicals.
-Water-based inks can be split into two main ingredients: (1) water and (2) either dye or pigment.
+Water-based inks can be split into two main ingredients: (1) water and (2) dye or pigment.

 Water-based inks serve as a great alternative to solvent ink in many circumstances, and it is a much greater option for sustainability.
-They are easier to clean up, and they print very nicely; meanwhile, oil-based ink, while sometimes easier to work with, has to be used carefully and requires mineral oil for cleanup.
+They are easier to clean up and print very nicely; meanwhile, oil-based ink, while sometimes easier to work with, has to be used carefully and requires mineral oil for cleanup.